 4. Cold War Strategies

-The presence of the Berlin Wall forced the United States and its Western allies to develop strategies to alleviate tensions and provide support to West Berlin.
-One such strategy was the Berlin Airlift, conducted in 1948-1949, which delivered supplies to West Berlin during a Soviet blockade.
-These strategies showcased the resolve of the West to protect the freedom and rights of those living in East Berlin.
+In this case, the Berlin Wall prevented the United States and its Western allies to come up with mechanisms to soften the stringencies and support to West Berlin.
+For example, the Berlin Airlift in 1948–1949, which delivered supplies to West Berlin during a Soviet blockade.
+What they did was to show the resolve of the West to protect freedom and rights of people living in East Berlin.

 5. Fall of the Berlin Wall